MarkdenToom/NASA-blog/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/MarkdenToom/NASA-blog/blob/master/LICENSE) file for details.
+This project is licensed under the Unlicense - see the [LICENSE.md](https://github.com/MarkdenToom/NASA-blog/blob/master/LICENSE) file for details.

 ## Acknowledgments